Origin of the Ibanez guitar

 Heavy and not very comfortable.
 Expensive.

 - Country of manufacture: Japan.

 - Weight: 4.3 kg.

 Its body is made of American basswood which, unlike other varieties of basswood, is more elastic and has less hardness.
-Although it has a lower resistance to fracture, this is no cause for alarm because it is the body.
+Although it has a lower resistance to fracture, this is no cause for alarm.

 Like all ibanez Steve Vai signature guitars , this model has an RG or Superstrat style body.
 Aesthetic details also abound and are characteristic of Vai: inlays with tree-of-life design, grip die-cut on the top of the body, and potentiometers and microphones in highlight color.

 It features the typical 24 jumbo-sized frets, an Edge II series bridge, double locking and all-black hardware.
 For the microphones, Ibanez, in partnership with Dimarzio, has incorporated a pair of Dimarzio pickups from the Gravity Storm and Evolution series.